-Participants also took part in the GBR Laser Run championships and PentUp veterans were successful in being selected to represent GBR in both the 2017 and 2018 UIPM World Laser Run Championships.
+Participants have also taken part in the GBR Laser Run championships and PentUp veterans were successful in being selected to represent GBR in both the 2017, 2018 and 2019 UIPM World Laser Run Championships.

 Swim and run training is down to each individual either using free, local, Park Runs or training sessions from Swimlab who train on Shepperton Lake.